Rhode Island Residential Lease Agreement

 Housing Code Violation Notice

 Rhode Island landlords must disclose any outstanding housing violations before executing a rental agreement.
-Notice of violation must be delivered to the tenant within 30 days of receiving such a notice, unless the landlord within that time corrects all relevant violations.
+Notice of violation must be delivered to the tenant within 30 days of receiving such a notice, if the violation is current and hasn’t been fixed within that time.

 A lease disclosure plus a copy of the relevant citation(s) will satisfy this legal requirement.